laurentlb/skydoc/site/docs/getting_started_stardoc.md

 Stardoc is a documentation generator for [Bazel](https://bazel.build) build rules written in [Starlark](https://bazel.build/docs/skylark/index.html).

-Stardoc provides a Starlark rules (`stardoc`) that can be used to build documentation for Starlark rules in Markdown.
+Stardoc provides a Starlark rule (`stardoc`) that can be used to build Markdown documentation for Starlark rules, providers, and functions.
 Starlark generates one documentation page per `stardoc` target.

 If you are new to writing build rules for Bazel, please read the Bazel